benja-opazo/home-assistant-hand-recognition/README.md

 }
 ```

-If no hands are detected in the snapshot, nothing is published.
+If no hands are detected in the snapshot, **nothing is published**.

 ## Supported Gestures